 - <ul><li title = “keyword-phrase”>List Name</li></ul>

-By focusing on internal linking anchor text that’s keyword-optimized, you can increase a page’s rankings in Google.
+By focusing on internal linking anchor text that’s keyword-optimized, you can increase a web page’s rankings in Google, Yahoo, and Bing.
 That’s because the anchor text sends a direct signal to Google about what the page is about and should be ranked for.

-However, the golden rule here is this: never repeat your link anchor text more than 50% of the time.
-You want to vary your anchor text so it doesn’t send a red flag to Google and potentially get your website penalized.
+However, the golden rule here is this: never repeat the same exact link anchor text more than 50% of the time.
+You want to vary your anchor text so it doesn’t send a red flag to Google that you’re trying to manipulate search engine rankings which can potentially get your website penalized.

-The strategy I follow for success is to rotate through the target keywords I want a page to rank for, that way I’m never over-optimizing by using the same keyword too many times.
-I also add in additional works to the link anchor text so each instance is not an exact match phrase.
+The strategy I follow for anchor text optimization is to rotate through the target keywords I want a page to rank for in the SERPs, that way I’m never over-optimizing by using the same keyword too many times.
+I also put additional words to the link anchor text so each instance is not the same exact match phrase.

-For example, if I wanted to rank a blog post for the keyword, “SEO keyword tips”, then I could use the following internal linking plan:
+For example, if I wanted to rank a blog post for the keyword, “SEO keyword tips”, then I could use the following internal linking strategy: